 If a single client’s full backup is too large and won’t deduplicate, we recommend you break the client into two or more separate clients, each with a non-overlapping file set that has roughly a balanced amount of data.
 For example, if you have a client SRV with 1 TB of data on

 C:and 1 TB of data on

 C:/in its file set, and a SRV-B client with

 D:/in its file set.
 Stagger these clients’ schedules per the above recommendation.
 Separating the data in this manner will require a minimum of 2 TB of free space instead of 4 TB.

 The Deduping Jobs subtab lists backup jobs that have been deduplicated, meaning that only one copy of a given file is kept in the backup.

-The screen lists jobs that are pending, the job currently being deduped, and jobs that were most recently deduped.
+The screen lists jobs that are pending, the job currently being deduplicated, and jobs that were most recently deduplicated.